LordAlucard90/Angular-Tutorial/15 - Modules, Optimizations And Deploy/readme.md

 The hosting procedure changes depending from the host, but in general the static files must be uploaded in the host and that's mainly all.

-It is important to be sure tha the server is configured to always serve the index.html file and not the sub ones, otherwise it will result in a 404 error.
+It is important to be sure that the server is configured to always serve the index.html file and not the sub ones, otherwise it will result in a 404 error.

 It is also possible to use [serve](https://github.com/vercel/serve)